sajidsarker/seattle-airbnb-crispdm/README.md

 **3. Analysis & Evaluation**

-Preliminary analysis of my results are available in the produced notebook.
+Preliminary analysis of my results are available in the accompanying notebook within this repository.
 However, a more verbose narrative, analysis, and evaluation are available in my blog post discussing the final results I have obtained.